rtgodwin/rtgodwin.github.io/_docs/7010assign1.md

+---
+title: "7010 Assignment 1"
+permalink: /7010/assign1/
+excerpt: "Assignment 1"
+toc: false
+---

-**Due: Feb.
-21st**.
-Worth 5% of your mark.
+**Due: Sept.
+28th**.
+Worth 2% of your mark.
 For each answer include the R code that you use, as well as a brief explanation.
 Upload your answers to the assignment 1 dropbox on UM Learn.